- Instructions for Form 1099-LTC - Introductory Material

 Other general topics.

 Form 1099-LTC and these instructions have been converted from an annual revision to continuous use.
 Both the form and instructions will be updated as needed.
 For the most recent version, go to IRS.gov/Form1099LTCOnline fillable form.

 Due to the very low volume of paper Forms 1099-LTC received and processed by the IRS each year, this form is available in an online fillable format.
 You may fill out the form, found online at IRS.gov/Form1099LTC, and send Copy B to the recipient.
-For filing with the IRS, follow the applicable procedures for filing electronically, or, for this form only, if you are filing 250 or more forms.
-If you are filing this form on paper, you may send in the black-and-white Copy A with Form 1096 that you print from the IRS website.
+For filing with the IRS, follow the applicable procedures for filing electronically, or, for this form only, if you are qualified to file on paper, send in the black-and-white Copy A with Form 1096 that you print from the IRS website.